-Chemical manufacturers and importers are required to prepare Safety Data Sheets (SDS) and Globally Harmonized System (GHS) labels for the chemicals and hazardous materials they ship.
+were set for its mandated changes. that chemical manufacturers and importers are required to prepare Safety Data Sheets (SDS) and Globally Harmonized System (GHS) aligned labels for the chemicals and hazardous materials they ship, this initiative is known as HazCom 2012.
 As an employer you are responsible for training your employees so they understand GHS labels and know how to find and read the SDS.

 GHS labels include more information than the old RTK labels.
 Previously, when there was a spill or accident, workers had to quickly find and be able to read the MSDS.
 With GHS labels they have the needed information on the label.